Image: Ulysses Deriding Polyphemus, J. M. W. Turner (1829)

 23. “Förderangebot für geflohene Wissenschaftler(innen),“ VolkswagenStiftung [17 November 2021], translation mine.↑

-24. Volker Heins, CV, April 2014 [29 August 2021].
-This file has been removed from the internet since the time of writing, but a copy is at my disposal.↑
+24. Volker Heins, CV, April 2014 [29 August 2021] (this source has been removed from the internet since this article’s publication; a copy is available here).↑

 25. Frigelj, “Exil in Deutschland.”
 The original VW refugee grant was discontinued in 2020, having funded a mere eight scholars [17 November 2021].↑

 26. “Call for Applications: Six Fellowships for Scholars from Turkey for 24 months in Berlin or Essen to join the Academy in Exile,” Academy in Exile, 17 October 2017 [17 November 2021].↑

 27. “Call for Applications: Six Fellowships,” Academy in Exile.↑